lyang1024/rshell/README.md

 ##Testing Method

+1) Testing method for test folder:
+1. Include test cases of different type of commands in seperate bash file.
+2. All test files are in the "test" directory.
+3. Run "bin/rshell" first then test the bash files.
+E.g. Type in "./test/single_command.sh" after starting rshell to test commands included in this file.
+4. Special case: the bash file "exit.sh" needs to be run outside rshell environment.
+E.g. "./test/exit.sh"

+2) Testing method for tests folder:
 1. include test cases of different type of commands in seperate bash file.
 2. All test files are in the "tests" directory.
 3. Run test files outside rshell environment.
 E.g. "./tests/test_test.sh"